Arkounay/ux-collection/README.md

 yarn install --force
 yarn watch
 ```

-or

-Also make sure you have at least version 3.0 of [@symfony/stimulus-bridge](https://github.com/symfony/stimulus-bridge)
-in your `package.json` file.

 **If you're using bootstrap 5**, you should disable the sandalone CSS import in `assets\controllers.json` :
 ```json